tuxayo/libreoffice-portable-downloader.bash/README.md

 You should compress it into an archive to store it in an USB drive, launching directly from the computer is recommended as FAT32 USB drives does not support symbolic links and will prevent LibreOffice from launching correctly (7z/LZMA is one of the fastest formats for decompressing).

 ###How does it really works?
-Using some black magic* it gets the latest version of LibreOffice, downloads the RPM package, extracts it and makes a simple launcher for the office suite.
+Using some black magic* it gets the latest version of LibreOffice, downloads the DEB package, extracts it and makes a simple launcher for the office suite.

 >*It parses [this page](https://download.documentfoundation.org/libreoffice/stable/) with grep, tail and sed to get the latest version number.